ARM-software/psa-api/doc/fwu/appendix/sra.rst

       -  Description
       -  Mitigated threats

+   *  -  `M.AUTHENTICATE`
+      -  Verify the authenticity of the firmware image manifest and firmware images against a trust anchor within the implementation, prior to installation.
+      -  `T.TAMPER`

-   *  -  `M.VALIDATE_PARAMETER`
+   *  -  `M.CHECK_DEPENDENCY`
-      -  Check all API parameters to lie within valid ranges, including memory access permissions.
+      -  Dependencies between firmware images are verified by the implementation prior to installation.
-      -  `T.INTERFACE_ABUSE`
+      -  `T.SKIP_INTERMEDIATE`, `T.PARTIAL_UPDATE`

    *  -  `M.COMPATIBILITY`
       -  Verify firmware image compatibility prior to installation.
       -  `T.INCOMPATIBLE`

+   *  -  `M.ENCRYPT`
+      -  Use cryptographic encryption to protect the firmware image.
+      -  `T.DISCLOSURE`

-   *  -  `M.CHECK_DEPENDENCY`
+   *  -  `M.PROTECT_THEN_VERIFY`
-      -  Dependencies between firmware images are verified by the implementation prior to installation.
+      -  Verification of firmware images and manifests must be done on a copy of the asset that is protected from tampering by untrusted components.
-      -  `T.SKIP_INTERMEDIATE`, `T.PARTIAL_UPDATE`
+      -  `T.TOCTOU`

-   *  -  `M.AUTHENTICATE`
+   *  -  `M.ROBUST_DOWNLOAD`
-      -  Verify the authenticity of the firmware image manifest and firmware images against a trust anchor within the implementation, prior to installation.
+      -  Synchronize a partially written image status between the update client and implementation when the device restarts.
-      -  `T.TAMPER`
+      -  `T.DISRUPT_DOWNLOAD`

    *  -  `M.SEQUENCE`
       -  Deny an attempt to install an update with a sequence number that is lower than the currently installed firmware.
       -  `T.ROLLBACK`

-   *  -  `M.ENCRYPT`
-      -  Use cryptographic encryption to protect the firmware image.
-      -  `T.DISCLOSURE`

    *  -  `M.STATE_MODEL`
       -  Enforce the state model defined by the API.